NilkanthSuthar/Social-Media-Sentiment-Analysis/README.md

   </a>
 </p>

-# 📊 Social Media Sentiment Analysis
+# URL Sentiment Analyzer

-A **lexicon-based** sentiment analysis tool in Python that classifies social media posts (Twitter, Instagram, YouTube) into **Positive**, **Negative**, or **Neutral**.
-It cleans and preprocesses text, applies custom sentiment dictionaries and stop-word filters, and outputs results in Excel format for seamless downstream analysis.
+A professional Streamlit application and Python module for transformer-based sentiment analysis of web articles.
+Given a URL, the app extracts the main article text, detects language, selects an appropriate model, and returns **Positive**, **Neutral**, or **Negative** with confidence scores.

 ---